 Background Paragraph(s):

-I worked as Java programming developer in Korea for about 10 years and could improve the developing skill of Java application and the understanding ability of a database system through several projects.
-In 2004, I participated in the performance innovation (PI) project of one of biggest steel maker in the world, POSCO, which is used Java component-based development (CBD) architecture.
-This project has contributed to improving the business processes of customer's company via efficient managing steel production activities from plan to ship.
-After that, I have been recognized the IT technical skills and the sense of responsibility and was selected as maintenance team member for providing IT service to customers until 2015.
+I worked as a Java programming developer in Korea for about 10 years and could improve the developing skill of Java applications and the understanding ability of a database system through several projects.
+In 2004, I participated in the performance innovation (PI) project of one of the biggest steel makers in the world, POSCO, which uses Java component-based development (CBD) architecture.
+This project has contributed to improving the business processes of the customer's company by efficiently managing steel production activities from the planning stage to shipment.
+After that, I was recognized for my IT technical skills and sense of responsibility and was selected as a maintenance team member, providing IT service to customers until 2015.

 Details Paragraph(s):

-Infinity, a Stamford Technology Company is extending its business area as the leading IT service provider in the medical field.
-In the respect of helping enterprises to innovate their business processes with IT solutions, my career is very close to your requirement because I have the experience to develop and operate IT solutions in POSCO for about 10 years.
-Also, your company's pursuit of the global consultant company is very close to my future goal.
-Moreover, I studied up-to-date technologies such as NodeJS or AngularJS in Computer Programming Developer course of Seneca College and still have the passion of coding programming language.
+Infinity, a Stamford Technology Company, is extending its business area as the leading IT service provider in the medical field.
+I am prepared to help your enterprise innovate its business processes with IT solutions because I developed and operated IT solutions in POSCO for about 10 years.
+Also, Infinity's aim to become a global consulting company is very close to my future goal.
+Moreover, I studied up-to-date technologies such as NodeJS and AngularJS in the Computer Programming Developer course at Seneca College and have a passion for coding programming language.

 Rubric: Job ad, company research, and cover letter paragraphs